bids-standard/bids-specification/src/appendices/qmri.md

 representing acquisition parameters (`echo`, `flip`, `inv`, `mt`) or file parts (`part`).

-If a qMRI file collection is intended for creating structural quantitative maps (for example, `T1map`), files belonging to that collection are stored in the `anat` sub-directory.
+If a qMRI file collection is intended for creating structural quantitative maps (for example, `T1map`), files belonging to that collection are stored in the `anat` subdirectory.
 Below is an example file collection for `MP2RAGE`:

 <!-- This block generates a file tree.